Why Podiatrists Recommend Hoka Shoes

 Active Foot Frame

 The Active Foot Frame is a design element that surrounds the foot with a cradle-like structure.
-It is intended to provide support and stability to the foot while also allowing for natural movement.
+It is intended to provide support and stability to the foot while allowing for natural movement.

 The design of the Hoka shoe aims to prevent foot movement within the shoe during physical activity.
 This feature helps to reduce the risk of blisters and other injuries.